freeCodeCamp/CurriculumExpansion/functional-programming-spreadsheet/index790.md

 ## Description
 <section id='description'>
-  Use the `value` property on the result of `idToText` to return the text inside the cell, rather than the cell itself.
+Use the <code>value</code> property on the result of <code>idToText</code> to return the text inside the cell, rather than the cell itself.
 </section>

 ## Instructions